Compare Popular Online Construction Management Programs

 Career Outlook

 Construction management is a lucrative, challenging, and exciting field.
-The average salary range is nearly $100,000 per year with a range from $95,000 to approximately $120,000 depending on location.
-As business owners, construction managers can set a course as an independent business including collaborations and ventures with other construction managers.
+The average salary range is over $100,000 per year with a range from $64,000 to approximately $172,000 depending on location, experience, etc. As business owners, construction managers can set a course as an independent business including collaborations and ventures with other construction managers.

-The Bureau of Labor Statistics estimates the growth in the construction manager occupation classification at about 11% over the decade ending in 2026.
-The estimate represents an increase in the number of jobs at about 44,000.
+The Bureau of Labor Statistics estimates the growth in the construction manager occupation classification at about 9% between 2023-2033.
+The estimate represents an increase in the number of jobs at nearly 48,000.
 With rising demand and higher levels of competition, salaries are likely to increase as are employer demands for extensive experience and relevant academic credentials.
 With higher competition, construction managers may use specializations or specific types of experience to improve their marketing and appeals to owners.

 Among the drivers for increased demand are population growth, commercial real estate investment, and the increased attention paid to green and sustainable construction.
 Socially conscious owners wish to see their properties reflect their values concerning the impact on the local ecosystem and greater environment.